draharjo/powerpoint-stealer/README.md

 3. Just minimize and snip using \` (under esc button).
 To stop (shift + \`)
 - the screenshot will automatically turn into pdf

-# big thanks to creator of library.. to make this possible!!
+## big thanks to creator of library FPDF, keyboard, PIL to make this possible!!
-FPDF, keyboard, PIL